 Building together towards a shared goal.

 Our collaboration with APAH doesn’t stop there, though.
-Later this month, we’re breaking ground together on our next project—Central United Methodist Church (CUMC) Ballston Station, a brand new community which will add 144 affordable homes in the heart of the Ballston neighborhood in Arlington, as well as new space on the ground floor for the church, and dedicated amenity spaces including a childcare facility and commercial kitchen for food distribution.
+Later this month, we’re breaking ground together on our next project—Central United Methodist Church (CUMC) Ballston Station, a brand new community that will add 144 affordable homes in the heart of the Ballston neighborhood in Arlington, as well as new space on the ground floor for the church, and dedicated amenity spaces including a childcare facility and commercial kitchen for food distribution.
 This development addresses a critical need in a transit-oriented, high-opportunity area, and we’re thrilled to be a part of the process.
 Ben Apfelbaum, DAVIS Project Executive, is particularly excited to see this project come to life.
 “It’s really interesting to have a residential project on top of a church—and we’re doing the church’s fit-out as well,” Apfelbaum said.
 “We’re even restoring a Tiffany window from 1933 that has been in storage to install in the new building.”

 The DAVIS team set to work on this project recently completed an apartment project in DC, and they’re ready to get to work.
 CUMC Ballston Station is scheduled to be completed in early 2024.

 We’re looking forward to continuing our newly formed partnership as both the Oakwood Senior and CUMC Ballston Station projects move forward.